 Make the Dough

-- Place all ingredients in the bowl of a mixer fitted with the dough hook and knead for 3-5 minutes until you have a soft dough.
+Step 1: Place all ingredients in the large bowl of a mixer fitted with the dough hook and knead for 3-5 minutes until you have a soft dough.

 Stir in the butter block

-- French desserts: mille-feuilles, croissants, pains au chocolat, French king cake, St honoré,
+- French pastries: mille-feuilles, croissants, pains au chocolat, French king cake, St honoré, Filled with vanilla pastry cream, whipped cream, vanilla ice cream or other filling.

 - Fruit Tarts: Create delectable fruit tarts with a layer of pastry cream or sweetened cream cheese and top with fresh fruits like berries, kiwi, and peaches.